SuperAger World is your key to unlocking a future of healthy, happy and meaningful longevity and lifestyle.

 - Transcend age, as defined by a number

-- Actively and skilfully apply positive-ageing knowledge, tools and techniques to optimise physical, mental & emotional health, lifespan and healthspan, happiness & quality of life
+- Actively and skilfully apply positive-aging knowledge, tools, and techniques to optimize physical, mental & emotional health, lifespan, and healthspan, happiness & quality of life

 - Take full advantage of the ever-increasing ability to live longer, younger and in greater health

-- Positively move forward, through the natural process of ageing, with dynamism, optimism, enthusiasm, excitement and grace – and find the maximum value in whichever age they are
+- Positively move forward, through the natural process of aging, with dynamism, optimism, enthusiasm, excitement, and grace – and find the maximum value in whichever age they are

 - Not just ‘add years to their life’, but also ‘add life to their years’